dkpro/dkpro-core/index.md

 How to cite
 -----------

 Many of the wrapped third-party components and the models used by them should be cited individually.
 We currently do not provide a comprehensive overview over citable publications.
 We encourage you to track down citable publications for these dependencies.
 However, you might find pointers to some relevant publications in the Model overview of the DKPro Core release you are using or in the JavaDoc of individual components.
-[More ›](/info)

 Please cite DKPro Core itself as: